explodingcamera/blog/content/rust-os/2-shell/index.md

 // [1, 2, 3]
 ```

-This is great, but we can't really do much with this allocator since we can't free memory.
+This is great, but we can only do a little with this allocator since we can't free memory.
 Alternative allocation strategies are, for example, [linked list allocators](https://os.phil-opp.com/allocator-designs/#linked-list-allocator), [binary buddy allocators](https://www.kernel.org/doc/gorman/html/understand/understand009.html), and [slab allocators](https://www.kernel.org/doc/gorman/html/understand/understand011.html).
 We won't be implementing any of these in here, but I encourage you to read about them and try to implement them yourself!
 Some of these are also available as crates on crates.io to use them as drop-in replacements for our naive implementation here ([linked_list_allocator](https://crates.io/crates/linked-list-allocator), [buddy_system_allocator](https://crates.io/crates/buddy_system_allocator) and [slabmalloc](https://crates.io/crates/slabmalloc)).

 # Shell

-With most essential rust features available, we can now start building our shell.
+With most of the essential rust features available, we can now start building our shell.
 This shell will allow us to interact with our kernel and inspect its state.
-The shell will be a simple loop for now, that reads characters from SBIs `console_getchar` function, and executes some basic commands.
+The shell will be a simple loop that reads characters from SBIs `console_getchar function and executes some basic commands.

 {{ file(name = "src/main.rs") }}